 The engraving reads:

 Condition: This beauty comes in a great condition!
-The brass shows only light wear and still a warm patina, the rack & pinion mechanism seems complete and working smoothly.
-The glass is in great condition too, i cant even make out even the usuall cleaning marks here and there but nothing that would impact the image quality at all.
+The brass shows only light wear and still a warm patina, the rack & pinion mechanism seems complete.
+The glass is in great condition too, there are light cleaning marks here and there but nothing that would impact the image quality at all.

 With its fast open aperture of F4 and a focal

 lengh of 220mm (or almost 8 1/2"), this lens will work anywhere from 5x7 and fullplate formats.

 In landscape mode it will have an estimated focal lenght of 500mm, covering huge ULF formats like 14" x 17" !

-It comes with a fitting flange, washer stop and a fitting leather Lenscap.
+It comes with a fitting flange, washer stop.